-Harris Has Strong Showing, Stuns Biden on Night 2 of Democratic Debate
+Harris Has a Strong Showing, Stuns Biden on Night 2 of Democratic Debate

 Hickenlooper said the thought of socialism could provide Republicans with an opening to come at Democrats "any way they can."

-Regarding health care, Sanders touted his “Medicare-for-All” plan which would include taxes going up for the middle class while their overall health care costs would go down.
+Regarding health care, Sanders touted his "Medicare-for-All" plan, which would include taxes going up for the middle class while their overall health care costs would go down.

-“At a time when we have three people in this country owning more wealth than the bottom half of America while 500,000 people are sleeping on the streets today,” Sanders said.
-“We think it is time for (a) change.”

-Sena said he thought Sanders didn’t fare well on Thursday as he and Biden will have to regroup.

-Meanwhile, Sena, the former DCCC chair, thought Buttigieg had key moments, especially when he admitted that the recent fatal shooting of an African American man by a white police officer in South Bend is “a mess,” and calling out the Republicans hypocritical on their use of religion, especially in relation to the immigration crisis.
+"Ata time when we have three people in this country owning more wealth than the bottom half of America while 500,000 people are sleeping on the streets today," Sanders said.
+"We think it is time for (a) change."
+Sena said he thought Sanders didn't fare well on Thursday as he and Biden will have to regroup.
+Meanwhile, Sena, the former DCCC chair, thought Buttigieg had key moments, especially when he admitted that the recent fatal shooting of an African American man by a white police officer in South Bend is "a mess," and calling out the Republicans hypocritical on their use of religion, especially in relation to the immigration crisis.

-“And for a party that associates itself with Christianity, to say that it is OK to suggest that God would smile on the division of families at the hands of federal agents, that God would condone putting children in cages, has lost all claim to ever use the religious language,” Buttigieg said.
+"And for a party that associates itself with Christianity, to say that it is OK to suggest that God would smile on the division of families at the hands of federal agents, that God would condone putting children in cages, has lost allc laim to ever use the religious language," Buttigieg said.
 Sena said both Democratic debates should go a long way to separate the field of candidates.

 "Also, one more thing," he said.
 "It's June.
 It's way early."